 A Systemic Approach to Increase Sales Performance by 80%

-There's a long standing myth that your top 20% of sales staff deliver 80% of the sales.
+There's a long standing myth that your top 20% of sales staff deliver 80% of the revenues.
 However, that statistic is not supported by the research.
-CSO Insights offers the best sales performance research available and when I recently spoke with CSO Insights partner Barry Trailer he reaffirmed that as measured in their annual Sales Performance Optimization research studies, 20% of sales people pretty consistently deliver just over 60% of sales revenues.
+CSO Insights publishes sales performance research and when I recently spoke with CSO Insights partner Barry Trailer he reaffirmed that as measured in their annual Sales Performance Optimization research studies, 20% of sales people pretty consistently deliver just over 60% of sales revenues.
 Understanding this figure is important when in implementing systemic improvements.

 The Top 20%